 Family Owned And Operated * Transients Welcome*

 The annual must be completed and properly endorsed by a mechanic with an inspection authorization (IA) within the preceding 12 calendar months.
-For example, if the aircraft's annual is endorsed on March 15, 2012, the next annual is due before April 1, 2013; otherwise the aircraft may not be flown without authorization
+For example, if the aircraft's annual is endorsed on March 15, XXXX, the next annual is due before April 1 of the following year, otherwise the aircraft may not be flown without authorization

 The 100-hour inspection is required for aircraft: